Sheffield weather forecast: Sunny spells but cloud could spoil plans later

-The weather in Sheffield is set to be a mixed bag today, as forecasters predict cloud and sunny spells throughout the day.
+The weather in Sheffield is set to be brighter today, as forecasters predict sunny spells and cloud.

 What will the weather be like this morning in Sheffield?

-This morning will be quite bright, with sunny spells throughout the morning.
-The temperature will reach 7C by 12pm.
+This morning will see sunny spells, with the temperature reaching its peak of 9C by 12pm.

 What will the weather be like this afternoon in Sheffield?